sidwellr/schotter/schotter3.md

     ids: Ids,
 ```

 Then, of course, we need to initialize these items in our model function.
-The Ui is created using the app's new_ui() function, and the id list with the Ui widget_id_generator() function.
+The Ui is created using the nannou_conrod::builder() function, and the id list with the Ui widget_id_generator() function.
 Note that ui needs to be mutable since widget_id_generator() will modify it.

 ```
-let mut ui = app.new_ui().window(ui_window).build().unwrap();
+let mut ui = nannou_conrod::builder(app).window(ui_window).build().unwrap();
 let ids = Ids::new(ui.widget_id_generator());
 ```

-Next, we modify the UI background and "theme", which controls things like the widget colors.
+Next, we modify the Conrod background and "theme", which controls things like the widget colors.
 The defaults result in lots of black text on black backgrounds, which isn't at all readable.
-It is confusing and a bit annoying that the Nannou and UI functions use different and non-interchangable color definitions.
+It is confusing and a bit annoying that the Nannou and Conrod functions use different and non-interchangable color definitions.
 But we'll live with it.
 We add these lines just below the previous ones:

 ```
 ui.clear_with(color::DARK_CHARCOAL);